djangounderthehood/duh-web/tinyblog/articles/2016-07-01-registration.md

 The 300 is a number that we're capping the conference at.
 A sweet spot for serendipity, while still making it possible to organize with our small volunteer team.

-But one thing we didn’t like about the registration proccess in the last two years — the feeling of panic and chaos that came from that confusion, and the subsequent mad rush to be first in line to buy a ticket.
+But one thing we didn’t like about the registration process in the last two years: the feeling of panic and chaos that came from that confusion, and the subsequent mad rush to be first in line to buy a ticket.
 The process also didn't allow many people who were traveling, working, or sleeping at the time when our registration was open